biopragmatics/oquat/docs/unknowns/source/uberon.md

 | DHB:OFC |        1 | [UBERON:0004167](http://purl.obolibrary.org/obo/UBERON_0004167) |
 | DHB:URL |        1 | [UBERON:0009841](http://purl.obolibrary.org/obo/UBERON_0009841) |

-## `Geisha` (1)
+## `Geisha`

+There are 1 usages of `Geisha` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Geisha)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Geisha).

 | curie      |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Geisha:syn |        7 | [UBERON:0003052](http://purl.obolibrary.org/obo/UBERON_0003052), [UBERON:0003372](http://purl.obolibrary.org/obo/UBERON_0003372), [UBERON:0003662](http://purl.obolibrary.org/obo/UBERON_0003662), [UBERON:0003859](http://purl.obolibrary.org/obo/UBERON_0003859), [UBERON:0008962](http://purl.obolibrary.org/obo/UBERON_0008962), ... |

-## `Giesha` (1)
+## `Giesha`

+There are 1 usages of `Giesha` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Giesha)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Giesha).

 | curie      |   usages | nodes                                                           |
 |------------|----------|-----------------------------------------------------------------|
 | Giesha:syn |        1 | [UBERON:0005421](http://purl.obolibrary.org/obo/UBERON_0005421) |

-## `Hymans` (1)
+## `Hymans`

+There are 1 usages of `Hymans` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Hymans)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Hymans).

 | curie         |   usages | nodes                                                           |
 |---------------|----------|-----------------------------------------------------------------|
 | Hymans:Hymans |        1 | [UBERON:0010260](http://purl.obolibrary.org/obo/UBERON_0010260) |

-## `MTB` (1)
+## `MTB`

+There are 1 usages of `MTB` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MTB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MTB).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|
 | MTB:379 |        1 | [UBERON:0002145](http://purl.obolibrary.org/obo/UBERON_0002145) |

-## `NIF` (1)
+## `NIF`

+There are 1 usages of `NIF` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                              |
 |---------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NIF:NIF |        4 | [UBERON:0009630](http://purl.obolibrary.org/obo/UBERON_0009630), [UBERON:0009631](http://purl.obolibrary.org/obo/UBERON_0009631), [UBERON:0009632](http://purl.obolibrary.org/obo/UBERON_0009632), [UBERON:0009633](http://purl.obolibrary.org/obo/UBERON_0009633) |

-## `NominaAnatomica` (1)
+## `NominaAnatomica`

+There are 1 usages of `NominaAnatomica` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NominaAnatomica)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NominaAnatomica).

 | curie              |   usages | nodes                                                                                                                            |
 |--------------------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | NominaAnatomica:NA |        2 | [UBERON:0010356](http://purl.obolibrary.org/obo/UBERON_0010356), [UBERON:0010357](http://purl.obolibrary.org/obo/UBERON_0010357) |

-## `Obol` (2)
+## `Obol`

+There are 2 usages of `Obol` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Obol)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Obol).

 | curie     |   usages | nodes                                                           |
 |-----------|----------|-----------------------------------------------------------------|
 | Obol:obol |        1 | [UBERON:0003281](http://purl.obolibrary.org/obo/UBERON_0003281) |
 | Obol:cjm  |        1 | [UBERON:0004673](http://purl.obolibrary.org/obo/UBERON_0004673) |

-## `PAPUB` (1)
+## `PAPUB`

+There are 1 usages of `PAPUB` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PAPUB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PAPUB).

 | curie         |   usages | nodes                                                                                                                            |
 |---------------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | PAPUB:0000142 |        2 | [UBERON:2001162](http://purl.obolibrary.org/obo/UBERON_2001162), [UBERON:4000163](http://purl.obolibrary.org/obo/UBERON_4000163) |

-## `Swanson` (1)
+## `Swanson`

+There are 1 usages of `Swanson` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Swanson)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Swanson).

 | curie        |   usages | nodes                                                                                                                            |
 |--------------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | Swanson:2004 |        2 | [UBERON:0001893](http://purl.obolibrary.org/obo/UBERON_0001893), [UBERON:0001894](http://purl.obolibrary.org/obo/UBERON_0001894) |

-## `UBERONTEMP` (99)
+## `UBERONTEMP`

+There are 99 usages of `UBERONTEMP` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONTEMP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONTEMP).

 <details>
 <summary>Click to expand the `UBERONTEMP` table</summary>